Pylons/pyramid/docs/narr/models.rst

 .. index::
    pair: model; interfaces

+.. _models_which_implement_interfaces:

 Model Instances Which Implement Interfaces
 ------------------------------------------

-Model instances can *optionally* be made to implement an :term:`interface`.
-This makes it possible to register views against the interface itself instead of the *class* within :term:`view` statements within the :term:`application registry`.
+Model instances can optionally be made to implement an :term:`interface`.
+An interface is used to tag a model object with a "type" that can later be referred to within :term:`view configuration`.

+Specifying an interface instead of a class as the ``context`` or ``containment`` arguments within :term:`view configuration` statements effectively makes it possible to use a single view callable for more than one class of object.
 If your application is simple enough that you see no reason to want to do this, you can skip reading this section of the chapter.

 For example, here's some code which describes a blog entry which also declares that the blog entry implements an :term:`interface`.